February 2026

 Policy Consideration

-In 2024, the Australian Government announced several key policy measures to support the development of a domestic SAF industry.
-These include a $1.7 billion investment in the Future Made in Australia Innovation Fund to support net-zero innovations, including SAF.
+In 2024 and 2025, the Australian Government announced several key policy measures to support the development of a domestic low carbon liquid fuels (including SAF and RD) industry.
+These include a $1.7 billion investment in the Future Made in Australia Innovation Fund with $250 million specifically allocated for low carbon liquid fuels, and $1.1 billion in production linked incentives under the Cleaner Fuels Program (CFP).

 Additionally, $18.5 million has been allocated to develop a certification scheme for renewable fuels, and $1.5 million for an impact analysis on demand-side measures.

-While we welcome these announcements, further policy announcements regarding supply and demand side-measures during 2025 will be essential to continue to progress our project.
+While we welcome these announcements, further policy announcements regarding supply and demand side-measures during 2026 will be essential to continue to progress the project.

 We look forward to continuing to work with the Government and industry to shape the right policy to establish a market and address pricing-return challenges.